-Your debt to income ratio is a formula lenders use to calculate how much money can be used for your monthly home loan payment after all your other recurring debts are met.
+Your debt to income ratio is a tool lenders use to determine how much of your income is available for your monthly home loan payment after you have met your various other monthly debt payments.

-In general, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
+Typically, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be applied to housing (including principal and interest, private mortgage insurance, hazard insurance, property taxes, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing (this includes loan principal and interest, private mortgage insurance, homeowner's insurance, taxes, and HOA dues).

-The second number in the ratio is what percent of your gross income every month which can be spent on housing costs and recurring debt.
-Recurring debt includes things like vehicle loans, child support and credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt.
+For purposes of this ratio, debt includes credit card payments, car payments, child support, etcetera.

 Some example data:

 - Gross monthly income of $6,500 x .28 = $1,820 can be applied to housing